Cotton wool spots: Chronic migraines

 Another proposed associated cause of cotton wool spots is chronic migraines.
 In a study of four subjects, two male and two female, with chronic migraines and no other present risk factors for cotton wool spots, such as normal hemoglobin A1C and blood glucose (indicating no diabetic risk), no indicators of being immunocompromised, and having blood pressures under 140/90 mm Hg (no chronic hypertension), presented with cotton wool spots in one of their eyes.
 Since no other risk factors were present and the common factor between the four subjects was chronic migraines, the study postulates that vasospastic syndromes common in those with chronic migraines may lead to ischemia in the eyes leading to the formation of cotton wool spots, as cotton wool spots can also act as an indicator of general vasospastic activity.

-As there are many causes of cotton wool spots, often times ophthalmologists will convey the findings to the person's primary health care provider and emphasize that the appearance of cotton wool spots may need workup to investigate the root cause and proper treatment pathway.
+As there are many causes of cotton wool spots, oftentimes ophthalmologists will convey the findings to the person's primary health care provider and emphasize that the appearance of cotton wool spots may need workup to investigate the root cause and proper treatment pathway.